lambda-curry/dotnet-angular-todo/README.md

 ## Setting up your development environment

+### Dependencies

 This project requires you to have the following installed on your machine.

 - Docker
 - Yarn
 - dotnet core cli

+### Notes for Windows

+Docker for windows requires virtualization to be enabled.
+You can see the docs here for how to set that up. https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization

+### Starting the project

 If you are using OSX or a linux based operating system, you can use the Makefile to run `make` in the terminal.
 This will spin up a mariadb docker container, start the .NET api and start the angular frontend.